alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 On the building blocks of value or to produce value:

 > Guiding.
-We produce value by creating teams with responsi- bility for creating value.
+We produce value by creating teams with responsibility for creating value.
 >
 > (p.
 5)